fry-guy/piboy-keymaps/README.md

 Virtual keyboard setup instructions are the same as outlined for Might and Magic III.

-For a complete list of the new controls, see <a href="https://github.com/fry-guy/piboy-keymaps/blob/main/MM4-5 KEY GUIDE.txt">https://github.com/fry-guy/piboy-keymaps/blob/main/MM4-5_KEY_GUIDE.txt</a>.
+For a complete list of the new controls, see <a href="https://github.com/fry-guy/piboy-keymaps/blob/main/MM4-5 KEY GUIDE.txt">https://github.com/fry-guy/piboy-keymaps/blob/main/MM4-5 KEY GUIDE.txt</a>.

 <u><b>Might and Magic III instructions</u></b>